Connect with us

 According to Hiroshi Nittono of Hiroshima University research, looking at cute animal pictures at work can improve your mood and productivity.

-Therefore, showing photo tiles of their pets and children to colleagues can help employees develop friendships and create a more loyal and happier workforce.
+Therefore, showing canvas photo tiles prints for wall art of their pets and children to colleagues can help employees develop friendships and create a more loyal and happier workforce.
 You can do this across Troop Messenger, the team collaboration platform that supports a wide range of multimedia file-type sharing.

 10. Flexible Work Arrangement